Testing Scala Projects

 > mill foo.test.testLocal

-It is common to run tests with -w/--watch enabled, so that once you save a file to disk the selected tests get re-run.
+It is common to run tests with -w/--watch enabled, so that once you edit a file on disk the selected tests get re-run.

 Mill runs tests with the working directory set to an empty sandbox/ folder by default.
 Tests can access files from their resource directory via the environment variable MILL_TEST_RESOURCE_DIR which provides the path to the resource folder, and additional paths can be provided to test via forkEnv.
 See Classpath and Filesystem Resources for more details.